 Re-Schooling A Troubled Horse with Jim Hicks 1:02:51

 Sometimes a horse can get quite a ways along but still have some missing pieces in their foundation.
 In this segment Jim Hicks rides such a horse and though the troubled spots are not immediately apparent in the beginning of the ride, when they do present themselves you can see how Jim addresses them.
 A great way to get some ideas on checking out any horse’s foundation and presenting strategies on how to approach a horse that needs some re-schooling.

 Groundwork can be a powerful tool to prepare a horse to be ridden.
 Too often the things we do on the ground might not directly connect to what we are going to do when we ride; or we don’t really understand how they connect.
 Jeff O’Haco helps us make those connections as we watch him work a young horse on the ground before a ride.

 Getting to Know a New Horse with Lester Buckley 48:05

-In this unique segment Lester Buckley, with some assistance from the late Shelia Varian, works with a young horse fresh out of the pasture.
+In this unique segment Lester Buckley, with some assistance from the late Sheila Varian, works with a young horse fresh out of the pasture.
 The mare and her pasture mate had been worked free just prior to filming so when we get started she is still excited from that and missing her buddy.
-Watch as Shelia and Lester help her settle and begin to feel comfortable.
+Watch as Sheila and Lester help her settle and begin to feel comfortable.
 Lester also discusses how you might adjust to work with gear that might be different than your own.